Reopening Community Prep

 There will be new pick-up and drop-off policies when we return to school.
 We need to limit the number of students gathering in spaces, so students will proceed directly to their homeroom upon entering the building each morning.
 Students can be dropped off beginning at 7:30am.
-There will be different drop-off locations to allow for additional social distancing as students enter the building.
+There will be different drop-off locations to allow for additional social distancing as students enter the building when we fully reopen.
 Students will be dismissed when their bus or parent arrives.
-Dismissal staff will communicate to the homeroom teacher when a parent has arrived, and the student will be sent down.
+Dismissal staff will communicate to the homeroom teacher when a parent has arrived via text message, and the student will be sent down.
 Parents who need to pick up their child early will contact Rina Consuegra or the front desk while they wait in the parking lot or bus bay.

 - 3. Facemask policy:

 We ask that everyone on campus wear a mask at all times.
 Students, teachers and staff will be required to wear face masks and have the option of using a face shield (in addition to the mask).

 Everyone on campus should use a two-layer (minimum) cloth face mask with ear loops.
 We cannot use bandanas or neck gaiters as masks at school; they do not encourage proper face mask etiquette.
 We cannot allow the use of masks containing valves on campus as they protect the wearer but not the other members of our community.
 Our motto on masks is, "My mask protects you.
 Your mask protects me."

 Breakfast and lunch will be served in the classrooms to avoid large gatherings.
 Meals will be pre-packaged.
 Students will be required to wash their hands thoroughly before and after school meals.
 Because we are avoiding the use of shared materials as much as possible, students will not have access to refrigerators or microwaves at school; please pack lunches with that in mind.

 - 5. Online learning: